Lilidamowang/T2VIndexer-generativeSearch/README.md

+# T2VIndexer
-Implementation of paper "T2VIndexer: A Generative Video Indexer for Efficient Text-Video Retrieval"
+Implementation for paper "T2VIndexer: A Generative Video Indexer for Efficient Text-Video Retrieval"